zkLinkProtocol/zklink-docs/docs/developer/Commit Block.md

 ## Disabling zk verification in compressed mode

-The security assumption of zkLink is that Validator and Bridge cannot conspire with each other.
+The security assumption of zkLink is that Validator and general messaging service cannot conspire with each other.
 Based on this premise, a new architecture is proposed:

 - Cancel zk verification on the chains under compressed commitment mode.
 - Continue zk verification on the chain under full commitment mode.
 - Allow cross-chain verification to occur after a certain number of blocks.

-If the Bridge is honest, can the Validator still cheat?
+If the general messaging service is honest, can the Validator still cheat?
 We believe not, because cross-chain verification ensures that the data committed in compressed mode must be the same as that committed in full mode, while zk verification in full commit mode ensures the correctness of data.